Norman Fell: Personal life

 On May 21, 1950, Fell married Dolores Pikoos in Philadelphia.
 They divorced in 1954 and Fell married and divorced two subsequent times.
 He had two daughters, Tracy and Mara, with his second wife and adopted a son with his third wife, Karen Weingard.

-Death
+Illness and death

-On November 26 (Thanksgiving Day) of 1998, Fell had become too weak to get out of bed at his Marina del Rey home.
-He was rushed to the hospital where he was diagnosed with bone marrow cancer.
+On November 26, 1998 (Thanksgiving Day), Fell was rushed to the hospital and diagnosed with multiple myeloma (plasma cell cancer) after becoming too weak to get out of bed at his Marina del Rey home.
 He died at the Motion Picture and Television's retirement home in Woodland Hills, California on December 14, 1998, at the age of 74.